Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   - From preview001, Microsoft.Azure.Devices.Authentication.
     > Rolled into Microsoft.Azure.Devices.Provisioning.Client.

+### Namespace changes

+Namespaces have been simplified to reduce confusion and improve discoverability of all available types in the library.
+Each client library has its own namespace, and the namespace is the same as the package name.

+The folllowing namespaces have been deprecated:

+- `Microsoft.Azure.Devices.Shared`
+- `Microsoft.Azure.Devices.Common.Exceptions`
+- `Microsoft.Azure.Devices.Client.Exceptions`

 ### Consolidating IoT hub service clients

 Many existing client clients (e.g., RegistryManager, ServiceClient) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.